EficodeDemoOrg/copilot-java/Copilot-Exercises-JetBrains.md

 * **Purpose:** Use Copilot's Agent Mode to scaffold a new class from a detailed prompt.
 * **Steps:**
-    1. Open the Copilot Chat window.
+    1. Open the Copilot Chat window and switch to **Agent (Preview)** mode.
-    2. From the dropdown menu in the chat input area, select **Agent (Preview)** mode.
-    3. Type the following prompt:
+    2. Type the following prompt:
         ```
         Create a new Java class named 'WeatherCache' in a new package 'com.weather.app.cache'.
 This class should have:
         1. A private static final ConcurrentHashMap<String, CacheEntry> for storage.